Chronic Hearing Loss

 • Conductive hearing loss:

-• Associated with chronic middle ear disease (refer to chronic middle ear disease RAC)
+• associated with chronic middle ear disease (refer to section on chronic middle ear disease)

 History

-• Relevant history, onset, duration and severity of hearing loss including:
+• Relevant history, onset, duration of symptoms including:

 • Current medication list